Nuclear Power Renaissance?

-Is nuclear power on the comeback trail?
+Is nuclear on the comeback trail?
 Well like it or not it seems that is the case.
-Nations willing to take the risk to fight off the growth of global warming and to fight the high cost of conventional fuels are starting to warm up to the idea of using more nuclear energy in their power structure.
+Nations willing to take the risk to fight off the growth of global warming and to fight the high cost of conventional fuels are starting to warm up to the idea of using more nuclear in their structure.

 China has built 11 plants and has plan to build 30 more by the year 2020.
-England has shown interest in developing more nuclear power, and there are more than 100 plants on the drawing boards around the world with half of them in the so called developing nations of the world such as India, South Africa and Brazil.
+England has shown interest in developing more nuclear , and there are more than 100 plants on the drawing boards around the world with half of them in the so called developing nations of the world such as India, South Africa and Brazil.

 “Are there special concerns about the developing world?
 The answer is definitely yes,” said Carl Thayer, a Southeast Asia expert with the Australian Defense Force Academy.